TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 You need to register an account on [FreeDNS](https://freedns.afraid.org/) and setup a (sub)Domain Name.

+#### How to activate
+Run the TUI (`nextcloud-config`) or use the WebUI.
+Log in to freedns.afraid.com and click "Dynamic DNS".
+Right click on "Direct URL" next to your record.
+Paste it in a text editor and select only the hash (the letters after the "?").
+1. Navigate to `freeDNS` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`
+3. Change the `UPDATEHASH` with yours (delete the example and paste with ctrl+shift+V)
+4. Change `DOMAIN` with your Domain Name you have registered.
+5. (Optional) Change the `UPDATEINTERVAL` to the interval time you want the client to update your IP (Dynamic IPs do not change that often so you can leave the default (5mins)).
+6. Click Run or Start.

 ### no-ip
 Use the DDNS (Dynamic DNS) service by noip.com.